By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 The first thing you absolutely need to do to keep insulin and blood sugar in check is to limit your intake of sugar and high-glycemic, refined carbs (breads, pastas, pastries, cookies, etc.) in favor of foods that lower blood sugar, like lower-glycemic, complex carbs (whole grains), vegetables, and some high-fiber fruits.

 Another way to manage blood sugar is to balance the carbs you take in with enough proteins and fats to slow down the release of insulin.
-For example, if you’ve gotta have a pasta fix, make it as a side to vegetables and beef, chicken or fish.
-Or, add meat and veggies to your sauce and limit portion size.
+For example, if you’ve gotta have a pasta fix, eat a high-protein pasta or limit portion size of regular pasta to a side dish and eat it with to vegetables and beef, chicken or fish (for more healthy pasta tips read my Pasta Diet ebook – download it here).
 If you like bread, have a slice, but not 2 or 3 or 4.
-Eat it with eggs, avocado, cheese, nut butter or another source of fat or protein (I like to dip it in extra virgin olive oil with spices).
+Eat it with eggs, avocado, cheese, nut butter or another source of fat or protein (I like to dip bread in extra virgin olive oil with dipping spices).
 If you need to fill up on something, make it fresh vegetables; munch on them raw or steam them and drizzle them with olive oil.
 The fiber will slow down your digestion, which means less insulin release.

 Now, for those with blood sugar control issues, you unfortunately have to be stricter about sugar consumption.
 For example, higher sugar fruits like watermelon, papaya, and mango should be avoided.
 You should avoid sugar as much as you can, and make sure any indulgences are just one or two small bites and balanced by foods with higher fat and protein content.